minkphp/docs/guides/session.rst

 time.
 In many cases, a lower level of isolation is enough in favor of a faster resetting.
 The ``Session::reset`` method covers this use case.
-It will try to clear the cookies and reset the request headers and the browser history in the limit of the driver possibilities.
+It will try to clear the cookies and reset the request headers and the browser history to the limit of the driver possibilities.

-Taking all this into account, it is recommended to use ``Session::reset()`` by default and to call ``Session::stop()`` in cases when we need really full isolation.
+Taking all this into account, it is recommended to use ``Session::reset()`` by default and to call ``Session::stop()`` when you need really full isolation.